sahilkgupta/terraform-zero-to-hero/Day-7/02-vault-integration.md

 This command tells Vault to enable the AppRole authentication method.

 2. **Create an AppRole**:
+   **Path denotes on this location below permission is given like on path - "secrets/data/" we can do action like create a secret, read the secret and all.

 We need to create policy first,